tomgxz/Kraken/README.md

     (Editor Saved)
-        (If an element is selected, prompt to deselect to save) (Fetch HTML from editor)
+        (If an element is selected, prompt to deselect to save) (Fetch HTML from the editor)
             (Remove imported CSS and JavaScript from HTML block) (Remove any current selected tags)
-            (Update any changed HTML files in the server storage) (Look at action log for any changes to imported files) (If changes, update sideDat json file as necessary)
+            (Update any changed HTML files in the server storage) (Look at the action log for any changes to imported files) (If changes, update sideDat JSON file as necessary)

     (Display settings changed)
-        (If aspect ratio has been altered)
+        (If the aspect ratio has been altered)
             (Append necessary data attributes to container element) (Resize container as necessary)
-            (Update JavaScript displaysize variables)
+            (Update JavaScript display size variables)
                 (So that it knows what CSS and HTML to update, if necessary, and which subroutines to call on event listeners)